OBOFoundry/OBOFoundry.github.io/principles/fp-006-textual-definitions.md

 Textual definitions should be identified using the annotation property: ‘definition’ http://purl.obolibrary.org/obo/IAO_0000115.
 The source of the definition should be provided using the annotation property ‘definition source’ http://purl.obolibrary.org/obo/IAO_0000119, or as an axiom annotation on the definition assertion.

+Instances, such as organizations or geographical locations, can benefit from definitions although it is understood that definitions for instances are not required.
+It is recognized that OBO format (e.g., versions 1.2 and 1.4) does not allow this as an option

 Examples
 --------